agbrooks/concurrent-phasers/README.md

 ### Creation

-A `Phaser` is declared with a 'phase' and initial number of threads that will use it:
+A `Phaser` is declared with a 'phase' and initial number of threads/parties that will use it:
 ```haskell
 ph <- newIOPhaser 0 4 -- Starting with phase 0, 4 parties.
 ```